 He added that the real Hamra Street was actually a popular neighbourhood of shops and cafes.

 Abboud claims that the depiction of the city could have a negative impact on tourism:

 This kind of film damages the image of Lebanon - it is not fair to us and it is not true.

 We want to take action, we want to write to the filmmakers and producers and demand an apology.
 And we are planning to raise a lawsuit against the director and the producer.

 Abboud was also offended that filming for the episode took place in Israel rather than Beirut itself.
 But filming in Beirut would have been difficult since Homeland's co-creator, Gideon Raff, is Israeli and Israel's citizens are barred from

 visiting the city.

-BBC World News and other international broadcasters are being deliberately jammed by forces inside Syrian, according to the corporation's
+BBC World News and other international broadcasters are being deliberately jammed by forces inside Syrian, according to the corporation's foreign editor.

 Jon Williams said that the BBC's international TV network was being blocked:

 BBC World News [is] being deliberately jammed from within Syria.
 Unclear who responsible, but blatant violation of international TV regulations.